-The first proposal for consideration at our annual meeting is the election of the two director nominees named in this proxy statement.
+The first proposal for consideration at our annual meeting is the election of the three director nominees named in this proxy statement.
 Our board of directors is divided into three classes, designated as Class I, Class II and Class III directors, with one class elected each year.

 Members of each class hold office for a three-year term.
-Our board of directors currently consists of eight members, three of whom are Class I directors, three of whom are Class II directors and two of whom are Class III directors.
+Our board of directors currently consists of nine members, three of whom are Class I directors, three of whom are Class III directors and three of whom are Class III directors.

-Class III Director Nominees.
-Our board of directors has, upon the recommendation of our nominating and governance committee, nominated one current Class III director, Elizabeth M. Daley, for re-election as a Class III director at our annual meeting, and nominated John P. Wallace for election as a Class III director at our annual meeting.
+Class I Director Nominees.
+Our board of directors has, upon the recommendation of our nominating and governance committee, nominated our current Class I directors, Nancy Hawthorne, John H. Park and Peter M. Westley, for re-election as Class I directors at our annual meeting.
 Information about each director nominee is provided below.
-If elected, each director nominee for Class III will serve as a director until our 2020 annual meeting of stockholders and his or her successor is duly elected and qualified, or until his or her earlier death, resignation or removal.
-Each Class III director nominee has indicated his or her willingness to serve if elected, but if any of the nominees should be unable or unwilling to serve, proxies may be voted for substitute nominee(s) designated by our board of directors.
-Youngme E. Moon, a current Class III director, is not standing for re-election.
+If elected, each director nominee for Class I will serve as a director until our 2021 annual meeting of stockholders and his or her successor is duly elected and qualified, or until his or her earlier death, resignation or removal.
+Each Class I director nominee has indicated his or her willingness to serve if elected, but if any of the nominees should be unable or unwilling to serve, proxies may be voted for substitute nominee(s) designated by our board of directors.